couchbaselabs/couchbase-spark-mllib-sample/README.md

 ## The problem - How to price a house

-Now imagine you just joined the company and you have to sell the following house:
+Now, imagine you just joined the company and you have to sell the following house:

 ```javascript
   {